 - If a surface unit stays red for a long time, the bottom of the pan is not flat enough or is too small for the surface unit.
-Prolonged usage of incorrect utensils could result in damage to the surface unit, cooktop, wiring and surrounding areas.
+Prolonged usage of incorrect utensils for long periods of time could result in damage to the surface unit, cooktop, wiring and surrounding areas.
 To prevent damage, use correct utensils, start cooking on HI and turn control down to continue cooking. - Do not leave an empty utensil, or one which has boiled dry, on a hot surface unit.
 The utensil could overheat and could damage the utensil or surface unit.